-Luggage transfer from hotel to ship on day of voyage departure; flight from King George Island to Punta Arenas (2/20/2016 departure) or from Punta Arenas to King George (2/28/2016 departure); transfer from Punta Arenas airport to hotel; one night accommodation in Punta Arenas post voyage (2/20/2016 departure) or pre voyage (2/28/2016 departure); cabin accommodation on the ship; daily cabin service; meals, snacks, tea and coffee during the voyage; shore excursions; lectures and guide services; gumboots (for loan onboard); polar expedition jacket (to keep); printed photo book produced with imagery from your voyage (one per booking); access to on board doctor and basic medical services; port taxes and service charges; entry fees to historic landings sites.
+Luggage transfer from hotel to ship on day of departure; flight from King George Island to Punta Arenas (2/18/2017) or from Punta Arenas to King George (2/26/2017); transfer from Punta Arenas airport to hotel; one night accommodation in Punta Arenas post-voyage (2/18/2017) or pre-voyage (2/26/2017); cabin accommodation on the ship; daily cabin service; meals, snacks, tea and coffee during the voyage; lectures and guide services; gumboots (for loan onboard); polar expedition jacket (to keep); voyage journal (one per booking); access to on board doctor and basic medical services; port taxes and service charges; entry fees to historic landings sites.
 Subject to change without notice.

-Airfare except flight from King George Island to Punta Arenas; accommodation except for one night Punta Arenas post voyage (2/29/2016); transfers not mentioned in the itinerary; visa, passport, and vaccination charges; airport arrival or departure taxes; fuel surcharge may apply; optional sea kayaking and snorkeling activities; optional excursions not included in the itinerary; items of a personal nature including but not limited to: alcoholic beverages and soft drinks, laundry services, personal clothing, medical expenses, gratuities, internet or phone charges; travel insurance and/or emergency evacuation charges.
+Airfare and accommodation unless mentioned as included; transfers not mentioned in the itinerary; visa, passport, and vaccination charges; airport arrival or departure taxes; fuel surcharge may apply; optional sea kayaking and snorkeling activities; optional excursions not included in the itinerary; items of a personal nature including but not limited to: alcoholic beverages and soft drinks, laundry services, personal clothing, medical expenses, gratuities, internet or phone charges; travel insurance and/or emergency evacuation charges.